MEMORIAL EVENING FOR THE MURDERED SOVIET YIDDISH WRITERS AND ARTISTS

 Lexicon of Soviet Yiddish Writers

 Our most recent publication is the late Chaim Beider’s Biographical Dictionary of Yiddish Writers in the Soviet Union.
-Beider passed away in 2003, so Boris Sandler and Gennady Estraikh edited the final edition, now available through our bookstore, the CYCO.
-The volume is 464 pages, containing entries on 487 Soviet Yiddish writers, some of whom have never been mentioned in any lexicon.
+Beider passed away in 2003, so Boris Sandler and Gennady Estraikh edited the final volume of 464 pages, containing entries on 487 Soviet Yiddish writers, some of whom have never been mentioned in any lexicon.
 The book also includes a trilingual (Yiddish-English-Russian) glossary of Soviet Yiddish terms compiled by Estraikh.

 - Read Nahma Sandrow’s meditation on the book and our annual memorial for the Soviet Yiddish writers executed on August 12th, 1952.